-Proposals involving up to and not exceeding 30 homes on any one site will be allowed within the settlement boundary of Tattenhall, to meet the housing requirements established in the Cheshire West and Chester Local Plan.
+Proposals involving up to and not exceeding 30 homes on any one site will be allowed within the settlement boundary of Tattenhall, to meet the housing requirements established in the CWaC Local Plan.
 Proposals outside the settlement boundary of Tattenhall must comply with Local Plan policies STRAT9, SOC2 and DM24.

-Housing proposals of 3 or more dwellings should:
+Housing proposals of 3 or more dwellings must:

-- 2. Provide a mix of homes taking into account objectively identified housing needs, and include an element of affordable housing as specified in the Local Plan.
-The affordable housing will be subject to a S106 Legal Agreement, or planning condition, ensuring that it remains an affordable dwelling for local people in perpetuity. - 3.
-For proposals which have a capacity of three or more dwellings or comprise an area of 0.1 hectares or more, must include at least 30% affordable housing.
+- 2. Provide a mix of homes taking into account objectively identified housing needs, and - 3.
+Include an element of affordable housing as specified in the Local Plan.
+The affordable housing will be subject to a S106 Legal Agreement, or planning condition, ensuring that it remains an affordable dwelling for local people in perpetuity. - 4.
+Proposals which have a capacity of three or more dwellings or comprise an area of 0.1 hectares or more, must include at least 30% affordable housing.
 Provision of affordable houses must otherwise comply with SOC 1.
 Affordable housing provision will be sought on site unless there are exceptional circumstances which can be demonstrated to justify off-site contributions.
-Any off-site contributions must go towards the provision of affordable housing in Tattenhall Neighbourhood Plan Area in the first instance and the allocation of funding must be discussed with the Parish Council. - 4.
-Respect and, where possible, enhance the natural, built and historic environment. - 5.
-Maintain Tattenhall's strong and established sense of place.
+Any off-site contributions must go towards the provision of affordable housing in Tattenhall Neighbourhood Plan Area in the first instance and the allocation of funding must be discussed with the Parish Council.